iminurnamez/gangs-of-the-aftermath/README.md

 # Gangs of the Aftermath
-Pyweek entry
+Entry for Pyweek 21

-Requires python and pygame
+Requires python and pygame to play

 Run run_game.py to launch